rescript-lang/bucklescript.github.io/docs/build-performance.md

 ## Programmatic Usage

 Unfortunately, JS build systems are usually the bottleneck for building a JS project nowadays.
-Having part of the build finishes blazingly fast doesn't matter much if the rest of the build takes seconds or literally minutes.
+Having parts of the build blazingly fast doesn't matter much if the rest of the build takes seconds or literally minutes.
 Here are a few suggestions:

 - Convert more files into BuckleScript/Reason =).
 Fewer files going through fewer parts of the JS pipeline helps a ton.
 - Careful with bringing in more dependencies: libraries, syntax transforms, build step loaders, etc. The bulk of these dragging down the editing & building experience might out-weight the API benefits they provide.